sovity/chat-app/README.md

 # Chat App

-Chat app serving as a developer tutorial how to develop EDC apps and as a demo app for EDCs
+Chat app serving as a developer tutorial on how to develop EDC apps and as a demo app for EDCs

 ## Why